 The process of creating, publishing, and managing scenes involves different parts of the ArcGIS platform.
 This table summarizes these tasks and provides links to help topics with more information.
-It assumes, though, that you or an ArcGIS Enterprise administrator have already Installed and configured a base ArcGIS Enterprise deployment (ArcGIS Server, ArcGIS Data Store, Portal for ArcGIS) and ArcGIS Pro.
+It assumes, though, that you have already installed and configured ArcGIS for Server, ArcGIS Data Store, Portal for ArcGIS, ArcMap, and ArcGIS Pro.

 |Tasks||Information and instructions||Tips|

 See Go 3D with ArcGIS Pro in the ArcGIS Pro help.

 See Author a web scene in the ArcGIS Pro help.